Yue-Zhengyuan/Zhengyuan_Lectures_on_Physics/Abstract_Algebra/Linear_Algebra/Introductory_Level/Determinant.md

 = A_n^{-1} \cdots A_2^{-1} A_1^{-1}
 $$

-This is easy to understand if you think in terms of the transformations they represent.
+This is easy to understand in terms of the transformations they represent.
 For example, consider the problem of putting an elephant into a refrigerator with closed doors.
 We need to do it in 3 steps:

 <center>